Frequently Asked Questions...

 Where do you pick up from?

-Our main pick up point is The Station Building, corner of Camp & Shotover Streets (on the Camp Street side).
-However, we can pick up from some central Queenstown accommodations, Frankton Rd, Arthurs Point and Arrowtown.
-Your exact pickup time will be confirmed at time of booking.
+Our main pick up point is The Station Building, corner of Camp & Shotover Streets (on the Camp Street side) in central Queenstown.
+However, we do offer pick-ups from all central Queenstown accommodations, and along Frankton Road, Arthurs Point and Arrowtown.
+We can also pick up from the Hilton Resort Queenstown.
+Your exact pick-up time will be confirmed at time of booking and of course we will drop you back off to your accommodation at the end of your tour.

-A gorgeous platter-style lunch, with complimentary glass of premium wine, is included on the Boutique Wine Tour at one of the wineries in the Cromwell or Bannockburn region.
+A gorgeous platter-style lunch, with complimentary glass of premium wine, is included on the Boutique Wine Tour at one of the wineries in the Cromwell or Bannockburn sub-region.

-The full day Gourmet Scenic Tour includes 5 dishes cooked in wine barrels with matching wines and also includes a tasting of local cheeses and artisan chocolates.
+The Gourmet Wine and Food Tour includes five small dishes cooked in retired wine oak barrels and paired with matching wines.
+This tour also includes a tasting of local cheeses and artisan chocolates.

 Can certain vineyards to be requested to visit?